aicore/contributor-license-agreement/contributor_licence_agreement.md

  # **CONTRIBUTOR LICENSE AGREEMENT**

-Thank you for your interest in contributing to Projects mad available by CORE.AI SCIENTIFIC TECHNOLOGIES PRIVATE LIMITED ("CORE.AI").
+Thank you for your interest in contributing to Projects made available by CORE.AI SCIENTIFIC TECHNOLOGIES PRIVATE LIMITED ("CORE.AI").
 In order to clarify the intellectual property license granted with Contributions from any person or entity,